Timelines and Floatback in EMDR Target Selection

-Why Target Selection Matters in EMDR Phase 1
+How to Approach Target Selection in EMDR Phase 1

-When clients first come in for EMDR therapy, it can feel overwhelming — for them and for us as clinicians.
+Once you have a sense of where you’re getting stuck, the next step is clarifying how to approach target selection in EMDR Phase 1.
+When clients first come in for EMDR therapy, it can feel overwhelming, for them and for us as clinicians.
 Many have complex trauma histories with dozens of potential targets.
 Without a plan, it’s easy to get lost in the details, or to focus on the wrong memory and end up with stalled processing.

-That’s why EMDR History Taking and Treatment Planning is more than just an intake; it’s the foundation for healing.
+That’s why EMDR History Taking and Treatment Planning serves as the foundation for effective treatment.
 As Shapiro (2018) reminds us, fewer than two dozen memories often need to be processed for significant symptom reduction.
 The key is knowing how to identify and sequence them.

-Timelines and float back techniques are two of the most useful tools we have to clarify where to begin.
+Timelines and floatback techniques are two of the most useful tools we have to clarify where to begin.
+These steps can also be supported with structured tools designed for EMDR target selection and sequencing.

 Using Timelines for EMDR Target Selection

-A timeline is exactly what it sounds like — a chronological map of significant experiences in a client’s life.
+A timeline is a chronological map of significant experiences in a client’s life.
 In EMDR, we often ask clients to list their 10 most disturbing past experiences and sometimes their most positive experiences as well.

 The timeline serves multiple purposes: